Zrubi/qubes-artwork-proxy-vpn/README.md

 # NetworkManager VPN status icons

-These are custom VPN connection status icons for NetworkManager running in a ProxyVM - in Qubes OS.
+These are custom VPN connection status icons for NetworkManager running in a ProxyVM - in [Qubes OS](qubes-os.org)

 This assumes that you are using Qubes OS, you have a separate ProxyVM for VPN connections and [your VPN are handled by NetworkManager](https://www.qubes-os.org/doc/privacy/vpn/)